KevLin2358/B4B_Deck_Randomizer/README.md

 ### Pack style drawing
 - team opens a pack of 5 cards, each player chooses one until everyone has chosen
 - repeat until deck limit is reached

+### Streamer Pack Stlye Drawing
+- viewers get to vote which card to choose for the streamer in each pack.